A Comprehensive Guide to the Taylor Swift-Katy Perry Feud

 If the headlines of the past decade are any indication, Katy Perry and Taylor Swift might be the pop music feud of this generation.
 While the pair were once friends (at least, according to their exuberant social media exchanges), in recent years, there has been much in the way of coded lyrics and veiled comments.
-Perry even addressed the conflict directly earlier this summer.
+Perry even addressed the conflict by sending Swift an olive branch this spring.
 But how did these two go from mad love to bad blood?
 Here’s what you need to know.

 July 2009: Things appear to be more than fine between burgeoning young pop princesses Swift and Perry — you might even call it a mad love affair.
 In a now-deleted tweet reported by People, Swift shares how much she loves Perry’s “Waking Up in Vegas” video — so much that she wants to hang a poster of the “I Kissed a Girl” singer on her wall.
 Perry responds by extending an invitation to write a song together “about the subject we know best” for an upcoming album.